Celebrating the Top 10 Marvel Moms of the MCU

 When Wanda has her rapidly growing twin boys Billy and Tommy, her priorities shift immediately.
 Every choice she makes in WandaVision is in the name of protecting them.
 She regularly puts herself in danger to keep them safe.
 Eventually, Wanda makes the heart-wrenching decision to let go of her grip on Westview; sadly, her boys fade from existence in the process.

 The after credits reveal, however, that despite their apparent disappearance, Wanda never stopped looking for them in the Multiverse.
 As she reads the Darkhold, she hears Tommy and Billy calling to her.
-Trailers for Doctor Strange in the Multiverse of Madness have revealed that they show up in the film as well, so it would appear that Wanda’s story as a mother has only just begun.
+In Doctor Strange in the Multiverse of Madness, Wanda goes to great lengths to find a reality with her children.
+No cost is too high for the Scarlet Witch — even acts that other heroes would consider unspeakable.
+It would appear that Wanda’s story as a mother has only just begun.

 4. Ramonda – Mother of T’Challa and Shuri

 In the wake of her husband’s death, Ramonda had to be a pillar of strength as both Queen of Wakanda and mother to T’Challa and Shuri.
 The love she has for both of her children is apparent from the moment they are on screen together.
 When it seems that T’Challa has perished, she does what she must to keep Shuri safe and ushers her out of Birnan Zana, seeking refuge with the Jabari tribe.
 It is here that she finds T’Challa barely clinging to life, having survived the fall during his duel against Killmonger.